elchairoy/Gnizabalone/README.md

 Gnizabalone is currently **the strongest Abalone bot I’m aware of**.
 It was created by **Elchairoy Meir**.

-Special thanks to **Vincent Forchot**, 10× Abalone world champion (who lost to the bot in a match), for his guidance and advice, and to Ishai for the inspiration.
+Special thanks to **Vincent Frochot**, 10× Abalone world champion (who lost to the bot in a match), for his guidance and advice, and to Ishai for the inspiration.

 ---